Magazines, movies, television, music videos, model agencies, casting directors, relatives, friends, Internet bullies.

 Or, did it?

 When I was growing up, I was teased tremendously for having a big nose.
 I never saw it as big, though.
 My mother never called it big.
 My friends never called it big.
 But a lot of mean little boys did.
 I became a name calling punching bag and I hated my face for it.
 I was too young at the time to understand the beauty of having full features and embracing my African ancestry.
 I was too young to just write it off as kids being kids.
 But, somehow, I was old enough to know I wanted a nose job when I grew up.
+I remember even looking online for a Non surgical nose job procedure I could do while I was still young.
+Of course, now I know differently and I’ve accepted myself for the way I am.

 True life: you don’t know something about yourself is “bad” or “ugly” until you’re told it is.
 You don’t know you’re ugly until you’re told you’re ugly and you don’t know you’re beautiful until you’re told you’re beautiful.